top of page

 Sometimes—but not always.

-When Notarization Is Required for Florida Vehicle Titles
+When Notarization IS Required for Vehicle Titles

-1. The Seller’s Signature Must Be Verified
+1. When the Seller’s Signature Must Be Verified

-2. Corrections or Changes Are Made
+2. When Corrections or Changes Are Made

 • Cross-outs